monarch-initiative/vertebrate-breed-ontology/docs/contributing.md

-# How to contribute to UBO
+# How to contribute to VBO